 How to Paint a Picture of the Traveler's Backpack Pattern

 It takes me days to create a worksheet like this, but I do it because I believe when God gives you a gift, it is so you can be a gift.
-I hope these worksheets are helpful for you.
+These worksheets are helpful for you.

 If you have problems printing the image above, then try the PDF file below.